liamphanmusic/liamphanmusic/README.md

 ### Hi ! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 I graduated from the Master of Business Analytics at The University of Geneva (GSEM Faculty).

-Diploma in Bachelor of Science in Economics and Management (GSEM Faculty)
+Also having a Diploma in Bachelor of Science in Economics and Management (GSEM Faculty)

 ## Research interests
 My research interests include: